Table of Contents (click to expand)

 Milk snakes usually mate between March and May, depending on the subspecies of the milk snake.
 The mating usually begins when they come out of their brumation period, but they may occasionally mate in their winter dens.
 The mating process usually starts with the females first exiting the den and leaving a trail of pheromones once they begin to ovulate.
 The males pick up on the trail and follow it.
 Milk snakes usually copulate for hours, which is done to prevent rival males from trying to inseminate the ovulating females.

-Milk snakes fall under the category of being oviparous, which means that the females lay eggs.
-Females usually lay between two and seventeen eggs after a gestation period of 30 days.
-The females prefer to lay their eggs in places like rotting logs, beneath logs, or buried in the soil.
-An ideal environment for incubation is usually a warm and humid place.
-The hatchlings can be born between six and seven inches in length, with a very bright colouration that dulls as they mature.
+Milk snakes are oviparous, which means females lay eggs rather than giving live birth.
+Females usually lay clutches of 2 to 17 eggs (averaging around 10) in early summer, in places like rotting logs, beneath rocks, or buried in soil.
+The eggs then incubate for roughly 28 to 60 days in the warm, humid microclimate of the nest site before hatching.
+The hatchlings emerge at about 15–20 cm (6–7 inches) long, with very bright colouration that dulls as they mature.
 The young ones usually prefer to feast on invertebrates before moving on to birds and mammals.
 They mature at around 3 to 4 years of age and have been recorded (in captivity) to have a life span of 22 years.

 In conclusion, let’s end with a rhyme that helps to differentiate the coral snake from the milk snake; it goes something like this… “If red meets yellow, he’s a deadly fellow, but if red meets black, he’s a friend of Jack!”